armory/documentation/_spinnaker/Armory-Spinnaker-Quickstart-1.md

 ## Prerequisites
 Before you start, ensure that you complete the following requirements:
-* Have your AWS Account number avaiable in a text editor*
+* Have your AWS Account number available in a text editor*
 * Have Minnaker installed on AWS.
 For more information about Minnaker, see [Minnaker](https://github.com/armory/minnaker).
 * SSH into your Minnaker Instance with AWS keys